danilkaru/interactive-ML-music-classifier/README.md

 ## Accepting classifier predictions
 When, in your opinion, the classifier is good enough at predicting classes for unannotated data points, the classifications can be accepted with the "Accept Predictions" button.

+To save the classifier predictions, the "Download results" in the bottom-right corner can be clicked.
+A .txt file containing user class annotations and classifier predictions for unannotated data points is then downloaded.

 # Academic sources mentioned in this repo